sfu-fas/coursys/instructions/PRODUCTION_SETUP.md

 1. Get an appropriate VM: probably 4 CPU cores, 16GB memory, 100GB root volume.
 2. Mount the NFS share that holds our file data on `/filestore`.
-3. Ensure the production database server is accessible (i.e. connection on port 3306 is possible).
+3. Ensure the production database server is accessible.

 TODO Other external APIs we access: CSRPT, CAS, photos API, AMAINT